Implementing the Rocky Habitat Management Strategy

 Newly Designated Rocky Habitat Sites (listed from north to south):

 The Oregon Coastal Management Program (OCMP) hosted a two-part public workshop series in 2024 and 2025 to develop rocky habitat site management plans for the eight newly designated rocky habitat protected areas.
-These public meetings were an opportunity to listen to professionals and volunteers whose work involves rocky intertidal habitats to share feedback with program staff.
+Public meetings were held that provided an opportunity to listen to professionals and volunteers whose work involves rocky intertidal habitats to share feedback with program staff.

 The workshop series was designed to inform the development of area-based management plans for each site.
 The OCMP hosted five workshops in the Fall 2024, followed by the second series in the Spring of 2025.